xsun2445/WiringPi-Python-MultiPin/README.md

 | `sendPulseToRadar(pins, num_loop, pd)` | Send `num_loop` pulses with `pd` microsecond period on GPIO pins selected by bitmask `pins` |
 | `sendPulseToRadar2(pins, num_loop, pd, w)` | Same as above with pulse width `w` control |

-## Troubleshooting

-- **Permission errors** - GPIO access requires root.
-Run with `sudo`.
-- **SWIG not found** - The build falls back to the pre-generated `wiringpi_wrap.c`.
-Install SWIG only if you modify the C code.
-- **Import errors** - Make sure you installed with the same Python version you are running.
-- **Empty submodule directories** - Run `git submodule update --init --recursive`.

-## License

-WiringPi is licensed under the GNU Lesser General Public License v3.0.
-See [LICENSE](WiringPi-Python/LICENSE.txt) for details.